 - Better texture

 Taking all this into consideration, I have compiled my top picks for the best meal replacement drinks to make your life easier.
 So you can have the healthiest RTDs that actually make you feel good.

 I apologize in advance for the heavy cacao/chocolate bias.

 Latestfuel’s Top 3 RTDs

 How to Find Your Ideal Ready-to-Drink

 Honorable mention goes to Plenny Drink from Jimmyjoy.
 I have not listed it below, but it is a good alternative from $3.25/400kcal.
-The reasons why I have not included Plenny drink are the fact that is often unavailable (they ship from Europe) and that there is only one flavour that you can purchase, vanilla.
+The reasons why I have not included Plenny drink are the fact that is often unavailable (they ship from Europe).

 Best RTD in Europe (Including UK)